inspire-1a03/pip-2021-sarahkasana/google-sheets.md

 <iframe width="561" height="371" seamless frameborder="0" scrolling="no" src="https://docs.google.com/spreadsheets/d/e/2PACX-1vQ6UcxuXUUEFYlKnx58VKZTv-YsY-qgo5m5Qjs19HO7wGgiiZscA3ISm8u98ihxD-Jv-JA-BS957daE/pubchart?oid=506075820&amp;format=interactive"></iframe>
 #### Summary
 <!-- Write a 2-sentence summary of the trends shown in the figure embedded above-->
+Vaccines became available in January, where we start to see rates increasing.
+Territories overall have vaccinated more per capite (of 100 people) than provinces, as shown in the figure above.
+Smaller, relative populations in territories may have made it easier for the supply to meet the demand, and allow for a faster distribution plan.
 ---

 ## 4. Canadian mobility trends